 You might also want to adjust your senior dog’s walks to the length and energy level that they are comfortable with.
 Sometimes, more walks (4-5 times per day) for a shorter period (about 10 minutes or so) are better than one lengthy walk per day.
 Remember that if your dog is getting shorter or less energetic walks, you should talk to your veterinarian about whether you need to reduce your dog’s calorie intake.

 Your senior dog’s brain is important, too.
 Keeping your dog’s brain fit may help to slow the onset of canine cognitive dysfunction.
 Try teaching your senior dog a new trick, or remind them of some of the old ones they used to know.
-If your dog is getting reduced exercise due to arthritis, consider making sure the exercise they do get is more mentally stimulating than usual.
+If your dog is getting reduced exercise due to arthritis, consider making sure the exercise they do get is more mentally stimulating than usual and try giving your dog joint supplements before walks or play time.

 Your dog’s appetite and energy levels should also be monitored for signs of problems—as changes in eating or behavior could signal a health problem.